-The energy efficiency of a lighting system is heavily influenced by the control of the installation.
+The energy efficiency of a lighting system is heavily influenced by how it can be controlled.
 Lighting control systems operate to reduce the operating power by switching or dimming the lighting and therefore can have a significant impact on the overall performance of the lighting system.
 Owing to the complexity of dimming systems, and their second-order impact relative to time of use controls, dimming is not considered within the lighting control assessment.